Evolutionary mismatch: Anxiety

-The mismatch theory is when the brain has not evolved in the current environment, therefore keeping old traits that would be counterintuitive to human survival.
+Anxiety is another example of a modern manifestation of evolutionary mismatch in humans.
 An immediate return environment is when decisions made in the present create immediate results.
-Prehistoric human brains have evolved to assimilate to this particular environment; creating reactions such as anxiety to solve short-term problems.
+Prehistoric human brains evolved to assimilate to this particular environment; creating reactions such as anxiety to solve short-term problems.
 For example, the fear of a predator stalking a human, causes the human to run away consequently immediately ensuring the safety of the human as the distance increases from the predator.
-However, humans currently live in a different environment called the delayed reaction environment.
+However, humans currently live in a different environment called the delayed-reaction environment.
 In this environment, current decisions do not create immediate results.
-The advancement of society has reduced the threat of external factors such as predators, lack of food,shelter, etc. therefore human problems that once circulated around current survival have changed into how the present will affect the quality of future survival.
+The advancement of society has reduced the threat of external factors such as predators, lack of food, shelter, etc. therefore human problems that once circulated around current survival have changed into how the present will affect the quality of future survival.
 In summation, traits like anxiety have become outdated as the advancement of society has allowed humans to no longer be under constant threat and instead worry about the future.